mgeier/homepage/git-jupyter.rst

 Cleaning a Whole Repository
 ---------------------------

-Make sure you don't have any local changes!
+Make sure you don't have any local changes and no un-committed files!

 You might want to create a new branch (and switch to it) before doing this!